kurzgesagt-in-a-nutshell/.github/pull_request_template.md

 <!-- Before submitting this pull request, make sure you've completed the following tasks and check the boxes that apply. -->

 - [ ] This PR makes changes to the code
-    - [ ] I have updated the documentation to reflect the changes.
     - [ ] I have tested my changes locally and they work as expected.
     - [ ] I have ensured that the code is free of linting errors and warnings.
     - [ ] I have added any necessary comments or explanations to the code.